forcedotcom/cli/releasenotes/sfdx/README.md

 These changes are in the Salesforce CLI release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

 * NEW: When we publish the `sfdx` executable of Salesforce CLI to npm, we lock down its dependencies.
 As a result, users installing `sfdx` from npm get immutable builds.
-See XX for more details.

 ## 7.164.2 (Aug 18, 2022) [stable]